 I had arrived at the most basic of questions: What did I want to do?

-At first I had no idea how to answer that question, because in my book, what I wanted had never mattered much.
+At first I had no idea how to answer that question, because in my life, what I wanted had never mattered much.
 It had never been about what I wanted, only what I thought needed to be done, what I felt compelled and obliged to do because of the suffering I saw around me.

 But that sense of obligation had led me to a dead end.
 Life had abruptly closed one door on me and I had no choice but to find new answers, to questions I had never even asked myself before.